gchang12/Learn-Vim/ch08_registers.md

 ## Register Operators

-To use registers, you need to first populate them with operators.
+To use registers, you need to first populate them using operators.
 Here are some operators that store values into registers:

 ```
 y    Yank (copy)